ethereumjs/browser-builds/README.md

 They are built using [browserify](browserify.org) with a known set of working dependencies.

+For every library/build collection there is a larger plain source version also including the source mappings (e.g. ``ethereumjs-vm-x.x.x.js``) and a minified version for use in production (e.g. ``ethereumjs-vm-x.x.x.min.js``).

 **Note:**

 This repository was just lately (October 2017) revived.
 Currently all builds are considered ``experimental`` in terms of API stability, functionality and security!